philbuchanan/MilkCMS/readme.md

 ## Requirements

-The current the requirements of Milk CMS are:
+The current requirements of Milk CMS are:

 - PHP v5.4+
 - Apache server